App-vNext/Polly/README.md

 Configuring a policy with `.HandleResult<TResult>(...)` or `.OrResult<TResult>(...)` generates a strongly-typed `Policy<TResult>` of the specific policy type, eg `Retry<TResult>`, `AdvancedCircuitBreaker<TResult>`.

-These policies must be used to execute delegates returning `TResult`, ie:
+These policies must be used to execute delegates returning `TResult`, i.e.:

 * `Execute(Func<TResult>)` (and related overloads)
 * `ExecuteAsync(Func<CancellationToken, Task<TResult>>)` (and related overloads)